 Inclusion MS-181 is the first carbonaceous chondrite found associated with the Almahata Sitta fall to date.
 MS-181 originally weighed 58.63 g, but only 42 g remained after cut losses.
 An analysis of cosmogenic radionuclides present in MS-181, conducted at the Max-Planck Institute in Heidelberg, Germany, has definitively confirmed that the timing of its fall event is consistent with that of Almahata Sitta.
 Results from analyses of MS-181 were presented at the 75th Annual Meeting of the Meteoritical Society in August 2012, and further information about Almahata Sitta and its wide variety of inclusions is scheduled to be published in a special issue of Meteoritics & Planetary Science.

 Exclusive of the primary ureilite components, there was a broad diversity of lithologic types present in 2008 TC3, constituting <30% of all material recovered.
-However, with the vast bulk of 2008 TC3 thought to have been lost as fine dust (≥99.9% of the estimated 4283 ton pre-atmospheric mass), the bulk asteroid was likely composed of fine-grained, highly porous, and weakly consolidated ureilitic matrix material, consistent with the reflectance spectra obtained for the asteroid (Goodrich et al., 2015).
+However, since the vast bulk of 2008 TC3 is thought to have been lost as fine dust (≥99.9% of the estimated 4283 ton pre-atmospheric mass), the asteroid was likely composed primarily of fine-grained, highly-porous, weakly-consolidated ureilitic matrix material consistent with the reflectance spectra obtained for the asteroid (Goodrich et al., 2015).
 Examples of some of the diverse samples that have been recovered are listed below (Bischoff et al., 2010, 2015, 2016; Horstmann and Bischoff, 2010; Hoffmann et al., 2016):

 unique chondrite: MS-CH, type 3.8 [± 0.1], has petrographic and isotopic affinities to R-chondrites, but is mineralogically anomalous